-Holy Child Schools create a learning climate based on trust and reverence for the dignity and uniqueness of each person.
+Holy Child schools create a learning climate based on trust and reverence for the dignity and uniqueness of each person.

-- A. The School community affirms the uniqueness of the whole child and the value of each person. - B. All members of the School community consistently model and teach respect and empathy, creating an inclusive environment. - C. The School community values and celebrates the diversity of all its members and provides opportunities for knowledge, understanding, and appreciation of all cultures, perspectives, experiences, and differences. - D. The School empowers the students to take initiative, act responsibly, and advocate for the dignity of each person, while providing opportunities for students to act on these values. - E. The School challenges the students to explore, embrace, develop, and share their unique characteristics and gifts, and to recognize and celebrate the talents and abilities of others. - F. The School fosters attitudes of growth, collaboration, cooperation, and healthy competition.
+- A. The school community affirms the value of each person. - B. All members of the school community consistently model and teach respect through courtesy and consideration of others. - C. Students are provided with opportunities to take initiative and act responsibly. - D. Students are challenged to explore, develop, and share their unique gifts and to appreciate and celebrate the gifts of others. - E. The school community respects and celebrates the diversity among its members and provides opportunities to develop knowledge, understanding, and appreciation of other cultures and perspectives. - F. The school fosters attitudes of collaboration, cooperation, and healthy competition.